wormdotdev/worm.dev/content/blog/creatineAntioxidant/index.md

 - Creatine mediates crosstalk between fat cells and breast cancer cells [^Maguire2021].

 Overall, it is apparent that creatine plays roles in cancer development and progression.
-The total extent and the specific scenarios where it is best taken or avoided are yet to be fully investigated.
+The total extent and the specific scenarios where it is best taken or avoided are yet to be fully investigated, especially in humans.
+The findings in mice and rats may not apply.

 ## Closing Thoughts